 - 1. POLICY.
 It is the policy of the Board of Managers to manage stormwater and snowmelt runoff on a local, regional and watershed basis; to promote natural infiltration of runoff throughout the District to preserve flood storage and enhance water quality; and to address the unique nature of flooding issues within the Flood Management Zone, through the following principles: - (a) Maximize water quality and flood control on individual project sites through Better Site Design practices and stormwater management. - (b) Minimize land use impacts and improve operational and maintenance efficiency by siting stormwater BMPs, when needed, regionally unless local resources would be adversely affected. - (c) Treat stormwater runoff before discharge to surface waterbodies and wetlands, while considering the historic use of District water features. - (d) Ensure that future peak rates of runoff are less than or equal to existing rates. - (e) Reduce the existing conditions peak rate of discharge along Lower Rice Creek and the rate of discharge and volume of runoff reaching Long Lake, to preserve the remaining floodplain storage volume within Long Lake and mitigate the historic loss of floodplain storage. - (f) Preserve remaining floodplain storage volume within the Rice Creek Watershed to minimize flood potential throughout the District. - 2.
 REGULATION.
 A permit incorporating an approved stormwater management plan is required under this rule for development, consistent with the following: - (a) A permit is required for subdivision of an area exceeding one acre.
 This includes subdivision for single-family residential, multi-unit residential, commercial, industrial, or institutional development. - (b) A permit is required for development, other than Public Linear Projects, that creates or reconstructs 10,000 square feet or more of impervious surface.
-This threshold is cumulative of all impervious surface created or reconstructed through multiple phases or connected actions of a single complete project, as defined by the District, on a single parcel or contiguous parcels of land under common ownership, development or use as a part of a Common Plan of Development. - (c) For Public Linear Projects, a permit is required when one acre or more of impervious surface will be created or reconstructed through multiple phases or connected actions of a single complete project, as defined by the District the sum of new and reconstructed impervious surface equals or exceeds one acre as a part of a Common Plan of Development. - 3.
+This threshold is cumulative of all impervious surface created or reconstructed as a part of a Common Plan of Development. - (c) For Public Linear Projects, a permit is required when the sum of new and reconstructed impervious surface equals or exceeds one acre as a part of a Common Plan of Development. - 3.
 STORMWATER MANAGEMENT PLAN REQUIRED.
 A stormwater management plan shall be submitted with the permit application for a project equaling or exceeding the threshold of Section 2.
-The stormwater management plan shall fully address the design and function of the project proposal and the effects of altering the landscape relative to the direction, rate of discharge, volume of discharge and timing of runoff. - 4.
-MODELING REQUIREMENTS FOR STORMWATER MANAGEMENT PLANS.
+The stormwater management plan shall fully address the design and function of the project proposal and the effects of altering the landscape relative to the direction, rate of discharge, volume of discharge and timing of runoff.

+4. MODELING REQUIREMENTS FOR STORMWATER MANAGEMENT PLANS.